 Construction Industry Scheme: What is it and are you liable?

-category.
-Within each category there are separate terms that define
+When registering you need to indicate whether you're a contractor or subcontractor as different rules apply to each category.
+Within each category there are separate terms that define your business.

 Are you a contractor?

 - You're a mainstream contractor if you run a business that engages subcontractors for construction operations.
 Mainstream contractors are usually property developers or speculative builders building or altering properties to sell on for profit.
 Foreign businesses that carry out construction work in the UK are also mainstream contractors as are businesses that will spend an average of £1m a year purely on construction operations over a three-year period.

 - These are business whose main source of work is in another industry but they still spend a large amount on construction.
 If your business becomes a deemed contractor, then it will remain as one until it can prove to the HMRC that its spending on construction is below £1m a year for three years consecutively.
 Deemed contractors are usually manufacturers, retailers, local authorities, government departments, housing associations.

 Under the CIS, you are a subcontractor if you agree to complete construction work for a contractor.
 This will count whether you do the work yourself, get your employees to do it or use your own subcontractors.
 Subcontractors include: sole traders, partnerships, companies that carry out construction work for contractors, labour agencies and staff bureaux that use their own workers to do construction work for a contractor.
 It also applies to gang leaders who have a contract to carry out work for a contractor, foreign businesses paid to do construction work in the UK or local authorities that carry out construction work for someone else.

 If you're an employee then CIS doesn't apply you.
 You're classed as an employee if your contract is a 'contract of employment'.
 If this is the case, you'll pay tax through PAYE (Pay As You Earn) rather then through CIS.